Optimizing User Onboarding and Activation: Effective Guide for Product-led Companies

 It’s all about speeding up the user’s time-to-value.
 The faster and more effectively you can get a user to realize “This product is great!”, the more likely they are to stick around and eventually monetize.
 (Read our growbook to understand how you can quickly engage new users and encourage feature adoption)

-Implement an Effective Onboarding Journey
+How To Implement an Effective Onboarding Journey?

 Here are some actionable tips for improving user activation in your own product’s onboarding, using the strategies above: